Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 Similarly, a pink flamingo class could be declared as ``class_PinkFlamingo``, in ``class_PinkFlamingo.erl``, which would include a ``-module(class_PinkFlamingo).`` declaration.

+Note that, unless specifically ambiguous, for the sake of brevity classes are often referred to by their name without their ``class_`` prefix.

+For example ``PinkFlamingo`` can be understood as a shorthand for the actual classname, ``class_PinkFlamingo``.

 Class Description